Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Abstract

 \section{Abstract}

-We develop an exact coordinate descent algorithm for high-dimensional regularized Huber regression.
-In contrast to composite gradient descent methods, our algorithm fully exploits the advantages of coordinate descent when the underlying model is sparse.
-Moreover, unlike existing second-order approximation methods previously introduced in the literature, it remains effective even when the Hessian becomes ill-conditioned due to high correlations among covariates drawn from heavy-tailed distributions.
-The key idea is that, for each coordinate, marginal increments arise only from inlier observations, while the derivatives remain monotonically increasing over a grid constructed from the partial residuals.
-Building on conventional coordinate descent strategies, we further propose variable screening rules that selectively determine which variables to update at each iteration, thereby accelerating convergence.
-To the best of our knowledge, this is the first work to develop a first-order coordinate descent algorithm for penalized Huber loss minimization.
-We bound the nonasymptotic convergence rate of the proposed algorithm by extending arguments developed for the Lasso and formally characterize the operation of the proposed screening rule.
-Extensive simulation studies under heavy-tailed and highly-correlated predictors, together with a real data application, demonstrate both the practical efficiency of the method and the benefits of the computational enhancements.
+In this study, an exact coordinate descent algorithm is developed for high-dimensional Huber regression regularized with an elastic net penalty.
+Unlike existing gradient descent or coordinate descent-type methods, this algorithm remains effective even when the Hessian becomes ill-conditioned due to high correlations between covariates drawn from heavy-tailed distributions.
+For each coordinate, marginal increments arise solely from inlier observations, while the derivatives remain monotonically increasing over a grid constructed from the partial residuals.
+Building on conventional coordinate descent frameworks, adaptive variable screening rules are proposed to selectively determine which variables to update at each iteration, thereby accelerating convergence.
+The convergence of the proposed algorithm is formally analyzed, and practical computational strategies are presented to speed up its execution.
+These enhancements ensure that the algorithm operates rapidly and stably even under challenging scenarios.
+Extensive simulation studies involving heavy-tailed noise and highly correlated predictors, along with a real-world data application, demonstrate both the practical efficiency of this method and the benefits of the computational enhancements.